AdobeDocs/analytics-platform.en/help/use-cases/data-export/export-full-table.md

 ---
 # Export full table

-This article outlines how the [!DNL Customer Journey Analytics BI extension] can be used to implement the following [data export use case](overview.md):
+This article outlines how the [!DNL Export full table] functionality can be used to implement the following [data export use case](overview.md):

-- Data Validation
+* Data Validation
-- Readiness for AI / ML
+* Readiness for AI / ML

 ## Introduction